Midnight Cowboy (novel): Plot

 One day, Joe is scouted by Hansel and Gretel MacAlbertson, a pair of bohemian siblings, and handed an invitation to a Warhol-esque loft party.
 Joe and Ratso attend.
-Joe gets high off a pill Gretel gives him, and leaves the party with a socialite who agrees to pay him $20 for the novelty of spending the night with a male hustler.
+Joe gets high from a pill Gretel gives him, and leaves the party with a socialite who agrees to pay him $20 for the novelty of spending the night with a male hustler.
 An ailing Ratso falls down the stairs, and makes his own way home.
 Meanwhile, Joe is aghast to find himself unable to perform in bed, but after reflecting on his wearying experiences in New York City he successfully makes wild, raw, violent love to the socialite.

 Joe returns to their flat flush with success, carrying new socks and medicine for Ratso.
 He finds him bedridden and feverish, having lost the ability to walk.
 Dimly aware that his friend is dying, Joe announces that he is going to take them to Florida that very night.

 Joe picks up a middle-aged man in an amusement arcade.
 The man takes Joe back to his hotel room and wastes the entire evening tediously talking at him before ultimately backing out of the transaction.
 Desperate, Joe robs him, and brutally beats him when he tries to phone for help.
 He buys bus tickets with the money and puts himself and Ratso on the next bus to Florida.

 Joe resolves to stop hustling, and tells Ratso that he plans to get a regular job in Florida.
 To his own surprise, he promises Ratso that he means to take care of them both.
 Joe reflects positively on his journey and his own newfound maturity.

 Ratso's health deteriorates over the course of the long bus ride.
 He becomes incontinent, and eventually unresponsive.
 Joe buys new clothing for Ratso and himself at a rest stop, and discards his cowboy outfit.
 Shortly before arrival, Joe wakes up to discover that Ratso has died.

 He is unsurprised, and finds himself continuing to make responsible plans for the future: to bury Ratso properly, and to find a job to pay for the burial and headstone.
 The driver tells Joe there is nothing to do but continue to Miami and asks Joe to close Ratso's eyes.
 Alone in the world once more, Joe sits with his arm around his dead friend for the last few miles of their journey.